Tag Archives: poverty

 By | 19 Jun 2019

 The Barna Group recently found that 80% of professing Christians do not know how to apply their Christian beliefs to their everyday lives.
 This condition is called “pietism.”
-The NT calls it by another term: carnality.
-Pietism divides human existence between the “spiritual” and the “unspiritual” aka the “sacred” and the “secular,” therefore pietist Christians do not believe… Read More »
+The NT uses another term: carnality.
+Pietism divides human existence between the “spiritual” and the “unspiritual” aka the “sacred” and the “secular.”
+As a result, pietists do not believe God’s… Read More »

 Divine Prosperity: Heresy or What? #9: